grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=43 (0x2B) - Supplied buffer is to small to fit content
-    VSCP_TYPE_ERROR_BUFFER_SMALL
-This error message is used to indicate that the supplied buffer is to small to fit content.
+    VSCP_TYPE_ERROR_BUFFER_SMALLThis error message is used to indicate that the supplied buffer is to small to fit content.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |